Motorcycle Rider Safety Reminders and Helpful Survival Tips

-At the start of any motorcycle season, after a week of not riding, or if you’ve been away from motorcycle riding for a while – it is important to refresh your motorcycle skills.
+After a week of not riding, or if you’ve been away from motorcycle riding for a while – it is important to refresh your motorcycle skills.
 A recap of your rider know-how before jumping on the bike again is crucial when you’re rusty.
-A quick brush up of your motorcycle rider safety skills won’t take long and get your mental and physical muscles back in the game.
+By taking yourself through a quick brush up of your motorcycle rider safety skills, you’ll get your mental and physical muscles back in “gear”!

-The fact that motorcycles account for 11% of all highway deaths is a number we all want to cut!
+The fact that motorcycles account for 11% of all highway deaths is a number we all want to reduce!

 Factors Resulting in High Numbers of Motorcycle Crashes